|

 simultaneously with the TV pictures.
 The data can be picture related (teletext)

 or it can be software or an Internet channel for home PC.
+There is also the possibility of

 "interactive TV services" using MHP standard.